lsk569937453/Erply-Api-Demo/README.md

 username=root
 password=elong
 ```
-The default database is erply_ api。 Therefore, you need to create a new one named erply_ api on MySQL. database.
+The default database is erply_ api。 Therefore, you need to create a new one named erply_ api on MySQL database.

 ### Compile
 Run the following command to compile the project